laojala/fullstackopen-2019-part3/README.md

-# Node.JS backend
+# Node.JS phonebook app

-Repository contains Node.js backend and rest api for a simple phone book.
+Repository contains Node.js backend for a simple phone book.
 Data is stored to a MongoDB Database.

 Phone book service is hosted at:
 https://cryptic-peak-59110.herokuapp.com/

-Backend shows data also in urls:
+Backend shows data also at:
 https://cryptic-peak-59110.herokuapp.com/api/persons
 https://cryptic-peak-59110.herokuapp.com/info

-## To use service
+## To run the service locally

 First, install dependencies:
 ```